 The UK video games industry is important economically and culturally.
 The UK video games sector is the largest in Europe.
-In 2016 the video games sector contributed £1,245 million (£1.2 billion) to the UK’s GDP and generated £514 million for HM Treasury in tax revenues.
-33,637 work in the games industry/are in jobs indirectly supported by studios, including 11,893 in games development.
+Games development contributed nearly £1.5 billion towards the UK’s GDP in the year to November 2017, as well as generating an estimated £613 million in direct and indirect tax revenue to HM Treasury.
+37,536 work in the games industry/are in jobs indirectly supported by studios, including 13,277 in games development.

 The industry is export focused: 95 per cent of UK games development studios export at least some of their games.

 The sector makes intensive use of technology and many studios invest in R&D.

 Some of the best performing games IP globally is generated in the UK.
 Notable examples include the Grand Theft Auto franchise, developed by Rockstar.
 Other UK studios have produced major games franchises such as Batman and Lego, as well as individual world-class titles such as RuneScape (developed by Jagex) and the Sniper Elite series (developed by Rebellion).

 Video games are increasingly embedded in UK culture and society.
 Games are one of the UK’s most valuable entertainment media.
 The value of digital and physical games sales in the UK reached £3.35 billion in 2017, up 9.6 per cent on 2016, according to the ERA.
 Games remain well ahead of both video (£2.69 billion) and music (£1.2